puppetlabs/puppetlabs-kubernetes/README.md

 This module supports only Puppet 4 and above.

+This module has been tested on the following OS

+RedHat 7.x
+CentOS 7.x
+Ubuntu 16.04

 ## Development

 If you would like to contribute to this module please follow the rules in the [CONTRIBUTING.md](https://github.com/puppetlabs/puppetlabs-kubernetes/blob/master/CONTRIBUTING.md).